uoregon-libraries/digital-exhibits-spotlight/README.md

 - Copy `compose.override.example.yml` to `compose.override.yml` and edit as
   needed. **Do not use the copied override exactly as-is!**
-- Use docker compose, e.g., `docker compose up -d web`
+- Use docker compose, e.g., `docker compose up -d proxy`
-- Watching logs?
-Remember that `web` is nginx: it's useful for watching the actual incoming requests, but `app` is where you'll see application-level error logs.

 ### Rails console stuff to know